 I Have a Will.
 Why Do I Need Anything Else?

 An attorney can ensure your will is properly written to determine who will represent your interests and bequests after your death.
 A Last Will and Testament ensures your last expenses are paid and all wishes followed.

 Probate begins by filing a decedent’s Will with the court.
 There are time constraints for asset inventory and debt payments before allowing distribution to heirs.
 The probate process can be made much simpler by drafting a proper will.

-You should also consider drafting documents and powers of attorney that will determine who can help you with your estate and medical decisions in the event something should happen to you and someone needs to help you with your finances or property.
+You should also consider having one of our Elder Law attorneys draft other documents, including powers of attorney.
+These will determine who can help you with your estate, with medical decisions and with your finances and property in the event something should happen to you.

 Contact Rainey & Rainey at (254) 826-8151 for assistance with planning for your estate, so you never have to worry about tomorrow.